denten-books/plain-text/main.md

 In Plato we find a number of words that, depending on the translation, stand in for the English "form."
 These include *eidos* (essence), *idea* (idea), *morphe* (shape), and *phainomena* (appearance).
-Compare for example the translations from Plato's *Timaeus*.
-In the dialog, Timaeus, the titular character, explains the nature of the physical world.
+Compare for example several translations from Plato's *Timaeus*.
+The text shows Timaeus, the titular character, explaining the nature of the physical world to his collocutor.
 In a passage that anticipates the famous "molten wax" analogy in Descartes, Timaeus notices that some elements, like water, change their appearance (*φανταζομένων*) while remaining essentially the same substance.
-Benjamin Jowett translates the
+Benjamin Jowett translates the passage:
-passage:

 > Thus, then, as the several elements never present themselves in the same
 > form,[*phantazomenōn*] how can anyone have the assurance to assert positively